kanehekili/YoutubeDownloader/README.md

 * sudo apt install ytdownloader

 ### Manual install
 The ./install.sh file should install ffmpeg, if not available (thanks to @fischer-felix).
-The python gtk libs should be already installed
+The python gtk libs should be already installed.

-Below an exact descrition of dependent packages.
+Below an exact description of dependent packages.

 ### Prepare manual install on Debian (can't unpack the "modern" deb compression...)
 ```